Certora/Documentation/docs/prover/approx/grounding.md

 can't make the formula `false` if it wasn't before.
 Informally, making `b` "more true" can only make the formula "more true".

-In this example, `a` also posseses positive polarity: if the formula was true when `a` was `false`, it must also be `true` when `a` is `true`.
+In this example, `a` also possesses positive polarity: if the formula was true when `a` was `false`, it must also be `true` when `a` is `true`.

 On the other hand, `c` has a negative polarity because changing `c` from `true`